Roorkee: Civic administration

 The council is formed every five years through ward councillors's elections and it holds the highest authority within the Urban Local Body (ULB) to make decisions.
 The council is headed by a Mayor, who is elected by the Ward Councillors from 40 municipal wards.
 A Municipal Commissioner (MC) is appointed by the state who is responsible for the operations of the ULB.
-The RMC is responsible for city related civic services like cleanliness of the city, solid waste management, maintenance of gardens/dividers/circles, street light, bio-medical waste, all storm water and wastewater drainage.
+The RMC is responsible for city related civic services like cleanliness of the city, solid waste management, maintenance of gardens/dividers/circles, street light, bio-medical waste, and all storm water and wastewater drainage.

 Politics

 The RMC has 40 wards with a voter population of 14.05 lakh voters- split between nearly 7.26 lakh men and 6.79 lakh women voters.
-The major political parties which are active in the local elections are Bhartiya Janta Party (BJP), Indian National Congress (INC), Bhartiya Lok Dal (BLD), Janta Party (JP), Lok Dal (LKD) and Samajwadi Party (SP).
+The major political parties which are active in the local elections are Bhartiya Janta Party (BJP), Indian National Congress (INC), Bahujan Samaj Party (BSP).

 Economy

 Roorkee is an industrial base of Haridwar district.
 It is partially industrialized.
-Its main industries are ship parts manufacture, surveying, drawing and mechanical instruments.
-It has a GDP of US$ 112 million.
+Its main industries are ship part manufacturing, surveying, drawing and mechanical instrument manufacturing.
+It has a GDP of US$112 million.

 Languages

-Major languages spoken in Roorkee are Hindi 72%, Urdu 23%, Punjabi 3%, and English 2%.
+The major languages spoken in Roorkee are Hindi 72%, Urdu 23%, Punjabi 3%, and English 2%.